mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

     offload security considerations to RFC8078
   - fix punycode reference to point to the correct (current) RFC
   - added Implementation Considerations subsection
+  - change HTTP response 409 to 412 for consistency

 ## regext Version 05